elixir-europe/rdmkit/pages/your_problem/data_licence.md

 ### Considerations
 * Remember that a licence is needed also if you use someone else’s data, that is protected by copyright or related rights.
-* If no license is granted, re-use is not permitted without the consent of the copyright holder.
+* If no license is granted, re-use is generally not permitted without the consent of the copyright holder.
 * Be sure of data ownership before publishing data.
   * Are there rights belonging to a third party?